 Only 1 (one) application per account holder in respect of one property with a municipal valuation of R500 000 or less shall qualify for consideration.
-If the applicant has two properties with a combined municipal valuation not exceeding R500 000, only one property will be subsidized.
+If the applicant has two properties with a combined municipal valuation not exceeding R500 000, only one property where he/she resides will be subsidized.
 A business, body association, club or governing body shall not qualify for consideration.
 The subsidy will apply to the account holders only.
-In cases where account holder is deceased, the applicant directly related to the deceased and consuming Municipal services will produce a copy of death certificate and an affidavit for application accompanied by a letter confirming the circumstances by the relevant ward Councillor.
-In a case where the account holder is missing and cannot be traced, the applicant directly related to the missing person and consuming services shall produce evidence where a case of a missing person was filed with SAPS and an affidavit for application accompanied by a letter confirming the circumstances by the relevant ward Councillor.
+In cases where account holder is deceased, the applicant directly related to the deceased and consuming Municipal services will produce a copy of death certificate and an affidavit for application.
+In a case where the account holder is missing and cannot be traced, the applicant directly related to the missing person and consuming services shall produce evidence where a case of a missing person was filed with SAPS and an affidavit for application.